 - Check the factory password - Always check the router password to see if it’s something hard to guess or other users could gain free access.
 Try to pick something that isn't obvious: password, internet, 12345 or abcde aren’t good options.
 A combination of letters, numbers and symbols works best, also remember to use upper and lower case letters, it makes it pretty much impossible to hijack your connection this way.

 - Enable encryption - If you don't enable encryption, everyone in range can read your emails, etc. Turn it on!

 - Turn off ping responses - This will not be possible on all computers, but if you can do it, it will increase your security.

-When installing your Wi-Fi card:
+If installing a Wi-Fi card:

 - Install drivers first - If you are missing any drivers, ensure you have these installed before you begin installation of your Wi-Fi card.

 - Check your connections - Before you spend a tonne of money, check all your connections – you’d be surprised how many times a pet has pulled out a cable, or if it’s simply not plugged in properly.
 Check that all the lights that are meant to be on with your router are on, also, try turning it off and on, this solution works for a heck of a lot of problems.